-Meal Prep Like a Pro With This Genius Cookbook
+Meal Prep Like a Pro With This Genius Cookbook (All Meals are Gluten-Free & Affordable!)

 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-That’s why I was so excited to stumble upon this popular meal prep cookbook – Cook Once, Eat all Week: 26 Weeks of Gluten-Free, Affordable Meal Prep to Preserve Your Time & Sanity.
+That’s why I was so excited to stumble upon this popular meal prep cookbook – Cook Once, Eat All Week: 26 Weeks of Gluten-Free, Affordable Meal Prep to Preserve Your Time & Sanity.

 I first heard about this cookbook through my cousin, who started sharing her positive experience and meal prep on social media.
 I was instantly drawn to the idea of prepping once with a handy shopping list, and then quickly compiling fresh homemade meals during the week.